EmmanuelOgbewe/BWT_Variant/README.md

 full path.

 To run the align function:
-### python.py fmmap.py fmmap align ref_index reads.fa alignments.sam ###
+### python3 fmmap.py fmmap align ref_index reads.fa alignments.sam ###

 **NOTE**
-ref_index and alignments.sam must be valid paths.If the following files are not within the projects directory please make sure you specify the full path.
+ref_index, reads.fa and alignments.sam must be valid paths.If the following files
+are not within the projects directory please make sure you specify the full path.